Teckdegen/stellaai/README.md

 Stella AI is the world's most advanced AI-powered development environment for creating Clarity smart contracts on the Stacks blockchain.
 Describe your contract requirements in natural language and let Stella generate production-ready, secure, and optimized Clarity code.

+## How It Works

+Stella AI follows a simple but powerful workflow:
+1. **Describe** your contract requirements in plain English
+2. **Generate** complete, standards-compliant Clarity code with AI
+3. **Validate** the code with built-in security and best practice checks
+4. **Deploy** directly to Stacks blockchain with wallet integration

+The AI generates a **single Clarity file** (.clar) that contains your entire contract - no external dependencies, no complex setups.
+This single file is what gets deployed to the Stacks blockchain.

 ## Features

-- 🤖 **AI-Powered Generation**: Describe your contract in plain English and let Stella generate Clarity code
+- 🤖 **AI-Powered Generation**: Describe your contract in plain English and let Stella generate Clarity code using the real Groq API
 - ✅ **Built-in Validation**: Automatic syntax checking and error detection before deployment
 - 🛠️ **AI-Assisted Fixes**: Get suggestions for fixing common Clarity code issues
 - ⚡ **One-Click Deploy**: Deploy directly to Stacks blockchain with wallet integration